Layer 2

 Cross-L2 Communication

 Currently, moving between L2s requires bridging back to Ethereum then to another L2.
-Expensive and slow.
+This process can be expensive and slow.

 - Shared bridges: Direct L2-to-L2 transfers

-- Chain abstraction: Users don't need to know which L2 they're using
+- Chain abstraction: Users do not need to know which L2 they are using

 - Optimism's Superchain: Multiple L2s sharing security and messaging